kayabaNerve/threshold-threshold-ecdsa/README.md

 https://eprint.iacr.org/2022/1466, and doesn't have an optimal reduction algorithm (always using big integers and never native words for parts).
 Those should be implemented and would further reduce the time from the above ideal.

-`y_ciphertext` could theoretically be produced using a hash to ciphertext.
-This would require the participants know shares of `k`, the ECDSA private key, from the setup process yet would remove some of the bandwidth/execution at time of sign.

 ### References